Megyn Kelly TV Ratings Reportedly ‘Freaking Out’ NBC Execs

 Jones, the controversial Infowars impresario, scooped the episode and perhaps undermined Megyn Kelly’s journalistic credibility by releasing a 30-minute video containing a pre-interview telephone conversation with Kelly as well as snippets of the interview itself.

 During the phone chat, Kelly, 46, seemed to be engaging in some serious flattery in trying to get him to agree to the sit-down at his base in Austin, Texas.
-Kelly claimed that she found Jones “fascinating,” and promised that she would never do a “gotcha interview” or a “hit piece.”
+Kelly claimed that she found Jones “fascinating” and promised that she would never do a “gotcha interview” or a “hit piece.”

 According to Jones, however, Kelly was very combative in person when it came to a discussion of Sandy Hook, and the interview turned out to be an interrogation or cross-examination by the network correspondent he referred to as a “modern-day Medusa” and corporate puppet.
 Jones also insists that he has disavowed prior claims that the Sandy Hook massacre was a false flag operation.

-Because of blowback from outraged Sandy Hook families, the segment was reportedly re-edited so that Kelly appeared to get tougher with the gravelly voiced Infowars conspiracy theorist.
+Because of blowback from outraged Sandy Hook families, the segment was reportedly re-edited so that Kelly appeared to get tougher with the gravelly-voiced Infowars conspiracy theorist.
 For different reasons than the Sandy Hook families, Jones had also called for the interview to be shelved.
 The finished product received mixed reviews from media industry observers, as did the Putin interview for that matter.

 In the three weeks since Megyn Kelly’s new Sunday news magazine premiered, ratings have steadily declined https://t.co/eGTJYDI5WR